Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

 - Bonegrave can be found by following the Wyrms
   - has a nice (relatively) easy chapel which gives you your first crest

-## Pale Marsh

-### Hints

-### Impressions

-First off, I actually got here the first time by finishing the flea troupe sidequest.
-Love that you can get to what seems to be a midgame area early (and unlock a consumable) by completing a side quest.
-The main entrance is also pretty cool, jumping between thermals for such a long time makes you feel like it's a big deal you're going this high, as does busting throught the ceiling at the end.

-The scissor guys are interesting for their ability to borrow up & down through platforms, as well as their ability to block pretty much any front-on attack.
-The centipede guys not so much, at least so far, I have no idea how to consistently land hits on them even if I'm perfectly capable of dodging all day.I like the little inn, and the menacing intro to Bellville made an impact.
-Seems like we'll be getting some main story progression before making it to themain objective for Act 1.

-### Mysteries

 ## Shellwood

 ### Hints